 The situation is strikingly different when the spins are initially prepared in a singlet order.
-Here, the thermal correction (blue) is negligible with respect to the double commutator (red) contribution to the rate of change $\langle \dot{\mathcal{O}} \rangle (t)$ only for the dipole-dipole mechanism (Fig. 1(c)).
-In contrast, for terms originating from random field relaxation, both thermal and dipolar terms are of comparable orders of magnitude (Fig. 1(c)).
+Here, the thermal correction (blue) is negligible with respect to the double commutator (red) contribution to the rate of change $\langle O \rangle(t)$ for the dipole-dipole mechanism only (Fig. 1c).
+In contrast, for terms originating from the random field relaxation, both thermal and dipolar terms are of comparable orders of magnitude (Fig. 1c).
 These are the terms that cannot be neglected in an approximate solution of Eq.
-67. Fig. 1(c) also shows that the dipolar contribution to $\langle \dot{\mathcal{O}} \rangle (t)$ increases with time, which is consistent with the progressive depletion of the singlet order (immune to dipolar relaxation).
-And for random relaxation, which mainly affects the singlet order in this example, Fig. 1(d) illustrates the fact that the weight of the thermal contribution decays with time, with the concomitant increase of the double commutator term, which is also due to the progressive depletion of the singlet order.
+(66).
+Figure 1c also shows that the dipolar contribution to $\langle \mathcal{O} \rangle(t)$ increases with time, which is consistent with the progressive depletion of the singlet order (immune to dipolar relaxation).
+And, for random relaxation, which mainly affects the singlet order in this example, Fig. 1d illustrates the fact that the weight of the thermal contribution decays with time, with the concomitant increase in the double commutator term, which is also due to the progressive depletion of the singlet order.

-The situation depicted in Fig. 2 is different, and shows the the rate of change of the expected value $<\mathcal{O}>(t)$ where $\mathcal{O}=\frac{1}{4}(\mathbf{I}\cdot\mathbf{S})$, for the same initial state conditions as above.
-In this case, the dipole-dipole simply does not contribute to $<\dot{\mathcal{O}}>(t)$, as expected from symmetry considerations.
-This is of course the case whatever the initial state (inverted magnetization (Fig.2(a)) or singlet order (Fig.2 (c)).
+The situation depicted in Fig. 2 is different and shows the rate of change of the expected value $\langle \mathcal{O} \rangle(t)$, where $\mathcal{O} = \frac{1}{4}(\mathbf{I} \cdot \mathbf{S})$, for the same initial state conditions as above.
+In this case, the dipole-dipole simply does not contribute to $\langle \dot{\mathcal{O}} \rangle(t)$, as expected from symmetry considerations.
+This is, of course, the case whatever the initial state (inverted magnetization; see Fig. 2a) or singlet order (Fig. 2c).
 This illustrates the known fact that singlet state is immune to dipolar relaxation for symmetry reasons.

-Alternatively, when the spins are prepared in the $-(I_z + S_z)$ state, both thermal and double commutators contribute, albeit to a negligible amount, showing that the spins evolve mostly towards magnetization (compare the scales with Fig. 1(b)), and that only a negligible part is transferred to singlet order.
+Alternatively, when the spins are prepared in the $-(I_z+S_z)$ state, both thermal and double commutators contribute, albeit a negligible amount, showing that the spins evolve mostly towards magnetization (compare the scales with Fig. 1b) and that only a negligible part is transferred to a singlet order.

-Interestingly, Fig. 2(d) shows that there is no thermal contribution (blue) to the rate $\langle \dot{\mathcal{O}} \rangle (t)$, and that, starting from a singlet order, its evolution can be predicted by discarding the thermal thermal terms of Eq.
-67, and therefore retaining the simple, double commutator, expression for the relaxation master equation.
+Interestingly, Fig. 2d shows that there is no thermal contribution (blue) to the rate $\langle \dot{\mathcal{O}} \rangle (t)$, and that, starting from a singlet order, its evolution can be predicted by discarding the thermal terms of Eq.
+(66) and, therefore, retaining the simple double commutator expression for the relaxation master equation.